prasadkhandake/Global-Sales-Analysis-Interactive-Dashboards-Microsoft-Power-BI-4/README.md

 Created interactive dashboards to visualize sales data by region, product category, currency (USD highest at ~$15M), and month (November highest at ~$3.10M, February lowest at ~$1.75M).

+Interactive dashboards and predictive modeling were utilized to empower stakeholders with actionable information for strategic decision-making and product optimization.